Smile (The Beach Boys album): First signs of issues and resistance (November–December 1966)

-By then, tensions had emerged during the album recording, contrasting sharply with the project's early optimism.
-Anderle recalled that the collapse of "The Elements" coincided with mounting studio resistance—issues with engineers, securing studio time, and assigning parts "to one of the fellas or to a group of the fellas"—that became one of the greatest factors in the project's downfall.
-He said that Wilson experienced considerable paranoia before entering the studio, anticipating conflict.
-Wilson's erratic direction and apparent detachment had fostered resentment among the band members, unaware of his underlying struggles.
-According to Johnston, "We hated him then because we didn't really know what was happening to him."

 Vosse, in 1969, recalled that during group vocal sessions, older members of the Wilson family actively undermined Brian's relationships with Parks, Anderle, and himself—motivated by suspicions of an imminent band breakup and disapproval of their appearances.
 He said that band publisher Murry, father of the Wilson brothers, had regarded "Good Vibrations" as a "horrible mistake" that would alienate the band's audience, igniting a "big argument" over preserving their established image or forging a new one.
-(Note: In a 1968 interview, Anderle intimated that Wilson's bandmates feared that straying too far from their established sound would erode "what the Beach Boys are", preferring to maintain "a simple dumb thing" and "stay pretty much within the form of what [they] had created [...] whatever that is, California rock or whatever."
-Taylor stated in 1975 that the group's collective "stubbornness" was a "key factor" in the project's collapse through their "determination to [...] get back to the old accepted, dumb formulas".)
 As internal schisms grew, Parks became the "most convenient" scapegoat due to his occasional disputes with Brian, according to Vosse.
 In Parks' recollection, "the whole house of cards began tumbling down" when Wilson summoned him to the studio to resolve a disagreement over the "Cabin Essence" lyric "over and over the crow cries uncover the cornfield".
-Love was confused by this line, suspecting the song referenced drugs, and dismissed Parks' contributions as "acid alliteration".
+(Note: Love was confused by this line, suspecting the song referenced drugs, and dismissed Parks' contributions as "acid alliteration".
 Parks offered no explanation and Love sang the lyric as written.
-(Note: Reflecting on the exchange, Love said he was not necessarily opposed to the words, nor did he sense any offense from Parks.
-Jardine recalled that Love often questioned Parks about a lyric's meaning, to which Parks would reply, "I don't know, I was high", prompting Love to remark, "That's disgusting.
+Reflecting on the exchange, Love said he was not necessarily opposed to the words, nor did he sense any offense from Parks.
+Jardine recalled in a 2000 interview that Love often questioned Parks about a lyric's meaning, to which Parks would reply, "I don't know, I was high", prompting Love to remark, "That's disgusting.
 That doesn't make any sense."
 Brian supported in a 2011 interview that while it was his own choice to shelve the album, Love had told him, "I'm disgusted with this, this is nothing like [...] any kind of Beach Boys type song.")